Sudan: Security forces fire on anti-coup protesters, 1 dead | DW | 13.11.2021

 In the build-up to Saturday's march, bridges across the Nile were closed as protesters gathered.

-Roads to the presidential palace and other key sites were also shut with lines of barbed wire.
+Roads to the presidential palace and other key sites were blocked with lines of barbed wire.

 Local resistance organizations have been reported to be using flyers to spread their message to circumvent the internet blackout.
 The communication restrictions have been in place since the military seized controlin October.